lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.md

 ## Document Topic Means:

-Save the a file with the document topic means (can include zeros)
+Save the a file with the document topic means (can include zeros).
+Unlike Phi means which are sampled with thinning, theta means is just a simple average of the topic counts in the last iteration divided by the number of tokens in the document thus there is not theta_burnin or theta_thinning

 ```
 save_doc_topic_means = true